Agendas and minutes Locations Code of Meeting Practice Filming

 By attending or watching the recording of Council meetings you can see the decision-making process in action and gain further understanding of the wide range of issues Councillors deal with as part of their role.

-The meeting will be livestreamed at:
+The meetings will be livestreamed from the Murwillumbah Council Chambers.